joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/working-with-embedded-sounds.md

 timeline or to the frames of a button state, use them with Behaviors, or use them directly in ActionScript code.
 This section describes how to use embedded sounds in ActionScript code with the Flash authoring tool.
-For information about the other ways to use embedded sounds in Flash, see “Importing Sounds” in _Using Flash_ .
+For information about the other ways to use embedded sounds in Flash, see "Importing Sounds" in _Using Flash_ .

 <div>